shimmeringtrashpile/controlroom/README-rtlsdr.md

 cd ..
 ```

-Now run this using your username
+Now run this using your username.
+NOTE: My username is in this code snippet.
+Replace it with yours.
 ```
-sh /home/<your username here>/Downloads/SDRPlusPlus/create_root.sh
+sh /home/rob/Downloads/SDRPlusPlus/create_root.sh
 ```

 Now go back down into build at ~/Downloads/SDRPlusPlus/build and run